simplewebrtc/backend-sample-app/README.md

 ## Backend

 The backend here signs a JSON object with an API Secret creating a JWT.
-The entirety of the backend lives here in [https://github.com/simplewebrtc/backend-sample-app/blob/master/index.js#L18](the index.js file)
+The entirety of the backend lives here in [the index.js file](https://github.com/simplewebrtc/backend-sample-app/blob/master/index.js#L18)

 ## Using the Backend

 The backend is invoked by POST-ing some JSON data to the `/generateUserData` route.

 The result of this request is parsed as JSON and then set to the `userData` attribute of the `App` Component.
-See [https://docs.simplewebrtc.com/#/User_Data?id=_2-configure-simplewebrtc-with-correct-config-url-and-the-user-data-token](the docs) for more info on how to retrieve the data from peers to use in your app.
+See [the docs](https://docs.simplewebrtc.com/#/User_Data?id=_2-configure-simplewebrtc-with-correct-config-url-and-the-user-data-token) for more info on how to retrieve the data from peers to use in your app.

-In this example the `userId` key from user data is [https://github.com/simplewebrtc/backend-sample-app/blob/master/client/src/components/PeerGridItem.tsx#L248](rendered in the `PeerGridItem`).
+In this example the `userId` key from user data is [rendered in the `PeerGridItem`](https://github.com/simplewebrtc/backend-sample-app/blob/master/client/src/components/PeerGridItem.tsx#L248).

 ## Running locally